AdobeDocs/analytics.pt-BR/help/implement/appmeasurement-release-notes/c-release-notes-mjs.md

 Data de lançamento:**10 de abril de 2019**

-Correção de muitos problemas relatados com clearVars.
+Fix for many reported problems with clearVars.
 O problema ocorre quando as ocorrências são enviadas antes que o rastreador esteja pronto.
-Quando o rastreador estiver pronto, a biblioteca poderá definir variáveis que já foram limpas ou alteradas.
+When the tracker becomes ready, the library can set variables that have already been cleared or changed.
 (AN-176931, AN-176629, DTM-12758).

 ## Versão 2.12.0